andydunstall/piko/docs/server/server.md

     # keys and values, including the request line.
     max_header_bytes: 1048576

+  auth:
+    # Secret key to authenticate HMAC endpoint connection JWTs.
+    hmac_secret_key: ""

+    # Public key to authenticate RSA endpoint connection JWTs.
+    rsa_public_key: ""

+    # Public key to authenticate ECDSA endpoint connection JWTs.
+    ecdsa_public_key: ""

+    # Audience of endpoint connection JWT token to verify.
+    #
+    # If given the JWT 'aud' claim must match the given audience.
+Otherwise it
+    # is ignored.
+    audience: ""

+    # Issuer of endpoint connection JWT token to verify.
+    #
+    # If given the JWT 'iss' claim must match the given issuer.
+Otherwise it
+    # is ignored.
+    issuer: ""

   tls:
     # Whether to enable TLS on the listener.
     #